bmunoz89/alfred-wf-bluetooth-manager/README.md

 - `bds`: Select the device you would like to disconnect to

 Besides that, you can add shortcuts into the preferences 👌🏽

-# 📙 Todo

-- [ ] Find a better bluetooth command/package/library to use or make a refactor of the [current one][bluetooth connector] that allows us to surpass our present management

 [last release link]: https://github.com/bmunoz89/alfred-wf-bluetooth-manager/releases/latest/download/Bluetooth.manager.alfredworkflow
 [bluetooth connector]: https://github.com/lapfelix/BluetoothConnector